Tarang74/CAB202-Tutorials-Template/README.md

 1. Select the `Source Control` icon
 2. Expand the `Branches` menu.
-3. Select the appropriate branch and click the rightward arrow to select that branch.
+3. Click the rightward arrow to "fetch" a branch from GitHub locally.
+These branches will look like: `origin/<branch name>`.
+Once selected, you will be prompted to name that branch, and you can simply press <kbd>Enter</kbd> to use the default name.

-You can now download the task files and copy them into the directory.
+You can now download the task files and copy them into this directory.

-**Make sure to switch to the appropriate branch before doing so!**
+**Make sure to switch to the appropriate branch each week!**

 ### Tracking files

-After adding the files to the directory, you must tell git to first "track" them.
+After adding the files to this directory, you must tell git to "track" them.
 This is done through the `Source Control` menu and clicking the `+` icon
 (`Stage Changes`) and then committing your changes.

 **Each commit requires a message, so be sure to be informative!**

+For the initial commit, use the message `"Initial commit"`.

 ### Pushing commits to remote

 Each commit maintains a history of the files that are in that branch.
-These commits are stored locally and must be uploaded onto GitHub for external access.
+These commits are stored locally and must be synced with the remote branch (on GitHub) for external access.

 To "push" your changes onto a remote repository (like GitHub), click `Sync changes`.
-Alternatively, you can click the icon (with two arrows in a circle) on the Status Bar in VS Code (on the bottom-left).
+Alternatively, you can click the chasing arrows icon (two circular arrows) on the Status Bar in VS Code (bottom-left of VS Code).

 Additional support for version control can be found here:
 [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview#_working-in-a-git-repository)